Ziggy (comic strip): In other media

 In 1982, Ziggy's Gift, an animated Christmas television special, aired on ABC.
 The special was directed by Richard Williams, and contained the song "Give, Love, Joy" by Harry Nilsson.
-It won the 1983 Emmy Award for Outstanding Animated Program, and would be re-released on DVD in 2005.
+It won the 1983 Emmy Award for Outstanding Animated Program, and was re-released on DVD in 2005.
 The following year, Williams also created a series of short vignettes featuring Ziggy.
-Ziggy, who was silent in Ziggy's Gift, was voiced by Will Ryan in the vignettes.
+While Ziggy was silent in Ziggy's Gift, he was voiced by Will Ryan in the vignettes.

 In 2002, Ziggy became the official spokescharacter for the Leukemia and Lymphoma Society.